YorkEarwaker/Automation/cicd/jkn/README.md

 # Jenkins jkn

-Continous integration and continous deploymnet, automation, scheduling, orchestration, pipeline management,
+Continuous integration and continuous deploymnet, automation, scheduling, orchestration, pipeline management,

 ## Notes

 Jenkins jobs,

 Prospective process, scheduling every X minutes?
 15min? check with repo for new commits?
-* build and run all tests clang++
+* for new commits, build and run all tests clang++
-* build and run all test g++
+* for new commits, build and run all tests g++

-Prospective process, daily build,
+Prospective process, daily build, end of day,
 * download complier LLVM?
 * download all code, thirdy party libs, other, from repo
 * build entire code base together